-As we touched on earlier, there are numerous conveyor types that may be added to a system.
-Our previous post here on the blog gives some insight into possible applications for radial stackers, overland conveyors, transfer conveyors, telescopic conveyors, and conveyors for loading and unloading railcars and barges.
-These basic conveyor types have different uses and operate in specific ways.
+As mentioned above, numerous conveyor types may be added to a system.
+Our previous “Conveyor Systems 101” post here on the blog gives some insight into possible applications for the most common conveyor types found in aggregate production, mineral processing, and more—radial stackers, overland conveyors, transfer conveyors, telescopic conveyors, and conveyors for loading and unloading railcars and barges.
+These basic belt conveyor types have different uses and operate in specific ways as detailed below.

 Versatility is the name of the game with transfer conveyors, which work in conveyor systems to solve tricky changes in elevation, turns in the system’s path, or transitions between other conveyor types.
 They are especially good for handling material that is not flat on the bottom.

 These conveyors are built to be portable and are popular in the construction industry, which requires frequently moving equipment from site to site.
 They’re also great for loading and unloading applications.
 Telescopic conveyors are made from several strong steel sections built into each other and stored in the base section when not in use.

 Conveyors for use with railcars may involve both belts and pressure or vacuum systems that promote constant material flow at high speeds.
 Because railcars are smaller than barges, these systems are more compact that barge loading and unloading conveyor systems, which typically feature standard belt widths of 24-60 inches.

 For loading and unloading both railcars and barges, overland conveyors and radial stackers may be used together as part of a complex system.